ducay-aristotle/Unity_Game_Exercise/README.md

 - Creating functions to use in combination with one another.
 - Pipeline workflow
 ## Code Snippets
-Source code for player movement in C#:
+Psudo code for player movement in C#:

 	using System.Collections;
 	using System.Collections.Generic;